 A very different school ….

-When Dove Green Primary School first launched it was established as an academically and SEND selective school.
+When Dove Green Private School first launched it was established as an academically and SEND selective school.
 The school was designed for parents seeking a rigorously academic education for their children.
 As a result it certainly did not suit all students, particularly those from three groups:

-- Children who are likely to struggle with the pace and pressures of a curriculum designed ground-up to stretch children academically, both for entrance to Repton, but also with a view to their later IGCSE and stretching International Baccalaureate Diploma Programme [IB DP] study.
+- Children who were likely to struggle with the pace and pressures of a curriculum designed ground-up to stretch children academically, both for entrance to Repton, but also with a view to their later IGCSE and stretching International Baccalaureate Diploma Programme [IB DP] study.

 This approach has now been completely re-modelled and Dove Green Primary School is now fully inclusive: